shafayetrahat/Energy-minimization/README.md

     lj_cell_<dim>_min_config.xyz: This file contains the configuration after the minimization has finished. lj_cell_<dim>_min_energy.dat: This file contains the energy of the minimized system.
 ```
-If you want to run an sing
+If you want to run a single binary code then you have to go to the "bin/" directory, create a "run/" directory there, and then run any binary file you want.
 ## Simulation Gallery
 ### Simulation of Lennard-Jones naive algorithm in 2d.
 The total particles are 20, 30, 40.